Exclusive: Aramco listing plan halted, oil giant disbands advisors - sources

 “The decision to call off the IPO was taken some time ago, but no-one can disclose this, so statements are gradually going that way - first delay then calling off,” a Saudi source familiar with the IPO plans said.

 Saudi Aramco did not immediately respond to an emailed request for comment.
-The Saudi Royal Court had no immediate comment.
+The Saudi authorities did not immediately respond to requests for comment amid a week-long holiday.

 The proposed listing of the national champion was a central part of Crown Prince Mohammed bin Salman’s reform drive aimed at restructuring the kingdom’s economy and reducing its dependence on oil revenue.